Conveuropean logo

 Bergamo Italy

 In the summer of 2010 we were looking for a short break holiday and we found some cheap tickets to Bergamo, so we decided to go there.
-I was gladly surprised by this beautiful town, particularly the “Città Alta” area with its medieval town architecture, narrow streets and history you can breath in every corner.
-We were not very lucky with the weather in that occasion (we experienced some torrential rain) and were in our summer outfits, but nevertheless we enjoyed the visit to this place and I would gladly come back.
+I was gladly surprised by this beautiful town, particularly the “Città Alta” area with its medieval town architecture, narrow streets, and a history you can breathe in every corner.
+We were not very lucky with the weather on that occasion (we experienced some torrential rain) and were in our summer outfits; nevertheless, we enjoyed the visit to this place, and I would gladly come back.

 Utrecht, Netherlands